joncto/research-services/docs/solrwayback/search/search-modes.md

 To adapt your query, simply change the parameter values for query (`field:value`), latitude, longitude and d (diameter in kilometers) as preferred.

 ## Search with uploaded file
 It is possible to search with an uploaded file.

-Since you are not allowed to transfer any files to the service, this feature has in practice a quite limited function.
+Since you currently are not allowed to transfer any files to the service, you are in practice limited to use this to search for files you find and download.
 ----